A Saint Who Levels Up Through Necromancy

 “Status window.”

-The three base class groups one can change into upon becoming a Hunter, and, beyond that, the standard by which combat styles came to be categorized.
+The three base class groups a person could change into upon becoming a Hunter, and, beyond that, the very standard by which combat styles had come to be categorized.

 Last time, I chose the Magic group.